hadishahpuri/social_media_actions/README.md

     2- $ php artisan actions:install

-3- in configs folder open
+    3- in configs folder open social_media_actions.php and edit the file by your data
+4- see [routes]

 ### Usage ###

 * Writing tests